muhua-h/Psychometrics4AI/multi_model_studies/study_2/README.md

 3. **Scale Expansion**: Test with additional personality measures
 4. **Cultural Validation**: Cross-cultural personality assessment
 5. **Longitudinal Analysis**: Stability of LLM personality patterns over time

-## Citation

-When using this implementation, please cite both the original Study 2 methodology and this multi-model extension.

----

-**Status**: ✅ **FULLY IMPLEMENTED** - Ready for execution and analysis **Next Steps**: Implement factor analysis for comprehensive psychometric validation